w3c/security-request/.github/ISSUE_TEMPLATE/request-review-for-a-spec-in-cr.md

 - name of spec to be reviewed:
 - URL of spec:

+- Does your document have an in-line Security Considerations section, separate from Privacy Considerations?
+If not, corrrect that before proceeding further.
 - What and when is your next expected transition?
 - What has changed since any previous review?
 - Please point to the results of your own self-review (see https://w3ctag.github.io/security-questionnaire/)